 On the other hand, irrevocable trusts are much less flexible.
 Once you create an irrevocable trust, you cannot modify or terminate the trust.
 However, assets transferred to an irrevocable trust officially belong to the trust.
 Thus, irrevocable trusts are a popular choice for those seeking asset protection or a reduction in estate tax exposure.
 When properly structured and timed, an irrevocable trust can also allow you to qualify for Medicaid benefits while protecting your home and other important assets.

-If you have recently learned of your need for these estate planning documents and don’t know where to start, you can reach out to a lawyer for wills and trusts at Batson Nolan PLC.
+If you have recently learned of your need for these estate planning documents and don’t know where to start, you can reach out to a Brentwood wills and trust attorney at Batson Nolan PLC.
 At Batson Nolan, we have been helping clients across Tennessee with their estate planning needs for more than 160 years.
 We also have a team of estate planning lawyers to help your family address your other estate planning needs, such as creating powers of attorney or a living will.
 To learn more and schedule a free consultation with the Brentwood wills & trusts lawyers at Batson Nolan PLC call one of our offices.
 You can also connect with us through our secure online contact form.